 Please note that the information on this page is updated as new information is available, and as CDC, state and local public health guidance changes.
 For the latest information, please check back regularly.

 COVID-19 is spread through droplets when an infected person speaks, coughs or sneezes.
-Face coverings are required in all indoor areas on campus for those who are unvaccinated.
-Fully vaccinated persons may choose to wear a face covering at their own discretion.
+Face coverings are required in all indoor spaces on campus for students, faculty, staff and visitors, regardless of vaccination status.
+There are a very few exceptions, which are outlined below.

 App State requirements